vrou/credential-theft-lab/docs/gettingstarted.md

 ![External Gateway](img/external_gateway.png)

+Be sure to commit your changes when you're done.

 ## Download/Activate GlobalProtect Client

 If you don't have GlobalProtect installed on your laptop, download and activate the latest version